wires/github-dl/README.md

 ?
 2FA 123456
 ```

+(ps. if you get a 2FA that starts with one or more zeros, this won't work.
+Wait until the next one)

 It now gets the list of repositories and stores them in two files in the target folder.

 1. `repo-data.json` all information and meta data for each repo